charleennewland/blog/maturity_model.md

 - *Enterprise Alignment* - develop management systems that align work and behaviours with principles and direction in ways that are simple, comprehensible, actionable and standardized;
 - *Results* - all leaders in the organization share one common responsibility: they are responsible for results.

+These are the principles that the customized maturity model is based on.
+However, I have broken them down into different dimensions and renamed some, as you will see later.

 #### Exploring Established Assessment Models

 Prior to choosing the Shingo model as the foundation for the customized model, I reviewed several academic sources on assessment models related to operational excellence and continuous improvement.
 Here is detailed information about the [five assessment models (including the Shingo model)](https://github.com/charleennewland/blog/blob/post03/Assessment_models.md) that I've researched for this blog.